LGBTQ clergy in Judaism: 2010s

+Also in 2014, Becky Silverstein was the first out transgender rabbi hired by a Conservative synagogue, Pasadena Jewish Temple and Center.

 Also in 2014, Nehirim's first retreat for LGBT rabbis, rabbinic pastors, cantors, and students was held in San Francisco.

 In March 2015, Rabbi Denise Eger became the first openly gay president of the Central Conference of American Rabbis, which is the largest and oldest rabbinical organization in North America.

 In November 2015 Abby Stein came out as transgender and thus became the first openly transgender woman to have been ordained by an Orthodox institution, having received her rabbinical degree in 2012, from an Ultra-Orthodox Hasidic school.
 To date, she is also thus the only female rabbi to have been ordained by an Ultra-Orthodox institution.
 She was ordained before transitioning; however, afterwards, as of 2020, she had re-embraced her title as rabbi, and was working in many capacities as a rabbi.

 In 2019, Daniel Atwood, a gay rabbinical student who was denied ordination by New York’s Yeshivat Chovevei Torah despite the school previously saying it would ordain him, was welcomed into the rabbinate in Jerusalem, breaking a longstanding taboo against homosexuality in the Orthodox community.
 He was the first openly gay Orthodox person to be ordained as a rabbi, and was ordained by the rabbi Daniel Landes.
 Atwood became engaged to his male partner in 2018.

 Together, Reconstructionist Judaism, Jewish Renewal, Reform Judaism, and Conservative Judaism make up 76% of Jewish Americans who belong to a synagogue.
 The remainder of synagogue-belonging Jews belong to either Orthodox Judaism, at 21%, who do not ordain openly LGBT Jews, and a remaining 3% belonging to either an unaffiliated synagogue or another Jewish denomination that may or may not ordain openly LGBT Jews.

+2020s

+In October 2023, The Forward reported about Shua Brick, “experts say that Brick is the first openly gay rabbi to serve on the clergy of an Orthodox synagogue in the U.S.”, explaining that Brick “runs the youth program, leads Torah study for adults, and fills in when the senior rabbi is out of town” at Beth Jacob Congregation in Oakland, California, where he started coming out as gay to members of the congregation over a year prior to October 2023.
+He was ordained by Yeshiva University.

+In June 2025, Yeshivat Chovevei Torah became the first Orthodox rabbinical school in the United States to ordain an openly gay rabbi, by ordaining Tadhg Cleary.